Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ## Earnest Grunge
 Earnest Grunge, or Earny, is a jolly dwarf with black greying hair, a few missing teeth, and a beer belly.

-## Charlotte Augustine
+## Aulette Huddleborne
-Charlotte Augustine is a drow elf, an assassin working for the [[lore:Eyes of Dusk@urkmor]].
-She was sent to Hoverncast to find Moreau, as he's considered a renegade.
-Her job is to bring him back to Urk'mor so he can go through fair trial.
+Aulette Huddleborne is a human bard performing in the .
+She